Regarding blessed Haseka, virgin recluse in Westphalia | De B. Haseka, virgine reclusa in Westphalia

 L’Hermite-Leclercq, Paulette.
 “Le reclus dans la ville au bas Moyen Âge.”
 Journal des savants, vol. 3, no. 1, 1988, pp. 219–62.

 Moncion, Laura.
 “Between Servant and Disciple: Recluses’ Attendants in Three Medieval Rules for Recluses.”
-We Are All Servants: The Diversity of Service in Premodern Europe, edited by Isabelle Cochelin and Diane Wolfthal, forthcoming.
+We Are All Servants: The Diversity of Service in Premodern Europe, edited by Isabelle Cochelin and Diane Wolfthal, 2022.

 Mulder-Bakker, Anneke.
 “Devoted Holiness in the Lay World.”
-The Oxford Handbook of Women and Gender in Medieval Europe, edited by Judith Bennett and Ruth Mazo Karras, Oxford UP, 2013, pp. 464–79.
+The Oxford Handbook of Women and Gender in Medieval Europe, edited by Judith Bennett and Ruth Mazo Karras, Oxford Univeristy Press, 2013, pp. 464–79.

 Mulder-Bakker, Anneke.
 Lives of the Anchoresses: The Rise of the Urban Recluse in Medieval Europe.
-U of Pennsylvania P, 2005.
+University of Pennsylvania Press, 2005.

 Signori, Gabriela.
 “Recluses in German-speaking Lands.”
 Anchoritic Traditions of Medieval Europe, edited by Liz Herbert McAvoy, Boydell, 2010, pp. 43–61.